fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

     you have to deal with the issue yourself.

-It's fairly safe to say most PHP developers will probably never hear of phpfarm, nor will they have any need for it.
-It is mainly aimed at specific needs:
+It's fairly safe to say that most PHP developers will probably never hear of phpfarm, nor will they have any need for it.
+It is mainly aimed at specific needs.
+Eg.

 *   Continuous integration